- Courts & Judiciary

 (Back to top)

-online forms.
+Filing by Mail A custodial parent seeking support or the establishment of paternity may choose, instead, to download the necessary forms from our list of online forms.
 You will also need to complete the Intake information questionnaire / data sheet.
 Just complete all information, sign and date all forms, have the signature notarized on the Complaint, and mail the forms to us, marked to the attention of Intake.
 You need to complete the following:

 In addition, you should read the information regarding Family Violence.
 If you feel this applies to you, fill out the Family Violence Indicator form and mail it with the forms above.